-This Open Meetings Guide was prepared by the Office of Information Practices ("OIP") as a reference tool for board members and members of the public to understand the open meetings requirements of Hawaii's "Sunshine Law" (Part I of Chapter 92, HRS).
-This edition of the Open Meetings Guide is applicable to all State and county boards, except neighborhood boards.
-A separate edition was developed by OIP specifically for neighborhood boards, which have some unique provisionsunder Part VII of Chapter 92, HRS.
-Both editions have been revised to incorporate changes to the Sunshine Law effective July 1, 2019.
+This Open Meetings Guide (Guide) was prepared by the Office of Information Practices (OIP) as a reference tool for board members and members of the public to understand the open meetings requirements of Hawaii's "Sunshine Law" (Part I of Chapter 92, HRS).
+Originally enacted in 1975, the Sunshine Law applies to all state and county boards, including neighborhood boards.